-- A card-operated copy machine/printer is available for student use. - Instructions and costs are posted on the card vending machine. - Please bring small bills; our change making resources are extremely limited.
+- A card-operated copy machine/printer is available for student usel. - Instructions and costs are posted on the card vending machine. - Please bring small bills; our change making resources are extremely limited.

-Cell Phones and Personal Electronic Devices

-Cell phones must be turned off or set for silent operation while you are in the library.
-If you must receive or make a call, please move to the designated conversation area, student snack area, or outside before doing so.
-Personal electronic devices, including laptops, tablets, and portable music players, must remain silent or be used with headphones.
-Patrons may be asked to discontinue use of these devices if they disturb other library users.
+Cell phones, pagers and other electronic devices: Cell phones and pagers must be turned off or set for silent operation while you are in the library.
+If you must receive or make a call, move to the entrance lobby or outside before doing so.